CarlosAndresd/template/README.md

+Template for the README.md

+# [Title of the project]

-# Here goes the README
+Here goes a brief description of the project